 This tactic should definitely be recorded for future use and to put on social media.
 If you really want to get a larger audience, you can ask the celebrity to post the video you make on their own social media.
 That’s likely to cost more money though, so be prepared to shell out extra dollars if you want to try and reach the celebrity’s wide fan base.

 A common concern many companies have before attending a trade show is that they will not get noticed on the trade show floor.
 After all, exhibit floors are covered in mobs of people plus the numerous other vendors that want their attention as much as you do.
 These suggestions and ideas will make you a step ahead of the competition, and you’ve got plenty of ideas to mix and match.

 Be cognizant of how your business or field relates to the trade show you will be attending.
 Some categories and strategies work better than others depending on the exact expo.
 Like any business, the key factor in getting sales is to know your customer.
 Your product may not appeal to every single attendee at the expo, but you should know which consumers would want to buy from you, and why.
 Once you know exactly why someone would want to make a purchase, you can customize the tips to draw in the right buyer.

 You’ve got plenty of attention-grabbing ideas to work with before the expo, so now it’s time to plan how you’re going to get all of those goods to the trade show.
 R+L Global Logistics can take care of any and all goods you need at your booth for the trade show.
 Our logistics services include the following:

 We know how extensive the process is to get to a trade show, and we know we can take care of all your logistics needs for it.
+Let us handle shipping trade show materials for you.
 We’ve got you covered from shipping, to tracking, to transportation, and anything in between.
 Give us a call at 866-415-8986, email us, or chat with us about your trade show shipping and expo needs.